 Today, the team shared an update on the set’s progress.
 LEGO Star Wars Design Director Jens Kronvold Frederiksen confirmed that the set will be released in 2021: ‘And I can tell you we have definitely not.
 Everything is working as it should.
 And you can expect to see the Gunship coming out sometime this year.’

 The first pieces from the set were shown, although images have not been provided.
-First used in 2007’s 7697 MT-51 Claw-Tank Ambush but then appearing in 10215 Obi-Wan’s Jedi Starfighter, the curved cockpit piece will be used in the Republic Gunship twice as the cockpit pods.
+Used in a number of sets over the years, including in 10215 Obi-Wan’s Jedi Starfighter and 10227 B-wing Starfighter, the curved cockpit piece will be used in the Republic Gunship twice as the cockpit pods.
 They will be decorated, so fans won’t have the stress of applying stickers to the clear elements.

 Beyond that though, the design team was remaining tight-lipped.
 Representatives from websites and video channels asked about the number of minifigures, the length of the ship, the time until release, but none of the questions got an answer.

 So what was revealed?
 Well Jens pointed to the picture of the ship used in the original LEGO Ideas poll when asked about the source material it would be based on, meaning that this will be a Republic Gunship as seen in Attack of the Clones.

 To get Blocks every month – at a discount and earlier than the shops – order a 12-month or 24-month subscription.
 Direct debit payment options are available too; to find out more get in touch via email@example.com.

 The team also clarified that UCS sets are not usually intended to be in minifigure scale.
 ‘When we are looking at UCS models, in general, what we’re thinking is we want to make an impressive display model,’ explained Jens.
 ‘And some models by coincidence we can adapt them to fit minifigure scale.
 But in other cases, they are not in minifigure scale.’